eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The terms and conditions of these services are for each Member State to determine.

-PID Providers may e.g., be the same organisations that today issue official identity documents, electronic identity means, EUDI Wallet Providers etc. EUDI Wallet Providers may or may not be the same organisations as PID Providers.
+PID Providers MAY e.g., be the same organisations that today issue official identity documents, electronic identity means, EUDI Wallet Providers etc. EUDI Wallet Providers MAY be the same organisations as PID Providers.
+In case an organisation acts as both a PID Provider and a Wallet Provider, it SHALL comply with all requirements for both PID Providers and Wallet Providers.

 #### 4.1.4 Trusted List Providers